 - 18.1.
 The school does not have an automated external defibrillator (AED). - 18.2.
-An AED for the village is stored at the Red Lion public house. - 18.3.
-No training will be needed to use the AED, as voice and/or visual prompts guide the rescuer through the entire process from when the device is first switched on or opened; however, staff members have had training as well as training in cardiopulmonary resuscitation (CPR), as this is an essential part of first-aid and AED use.
+The school has an AED in the medical room. - 18.3.
+No training will be needed to use the AED, as voice and/or visual prompts guide the rescuer through the entire process from when the device is first switched on or opened; however, staff members have had training as well as

-- 18.4.
+- training in cardiopulmonary resuscitation (CPR), as this is an essential part of first-aid and AED use. - 18.4.
 The emergency services will always be called where an AED is used or requires using. - 18.5.
 Where possible, AEDs will be used in paediatric mode or with paediatric pads for pupils under the age of eight.